IBM/container-service-getting-started-wt/README.md

 * NET - network devices, stacks, and ports
 * CGROUPS - control limits and monitoring of resources

-# VM vs Container
+# VM vs container

 Traditional applications are run on native hardware.
 A single application does not typically use the full resources of a single machine.
 We try to run multiple applications on a single machine to avoid wasting resources.
 We could run multiple copies of the same application, but to provide isolation we use VMs to run multiple application instances (VMs) on the same hardware.
 These VMs have full operating system stacks which make them relatively large and inefficient due to duplication both at runtime and on disk.

 Containers allow you to share the host OS.
 This reduces duplication while still providing the isolation.
 Containers also allow you to drop unneeded files such as system libraries and binaries to save space and reduce your attack surface.
 If SSHD or LIBC are not installed, they cannot be exploited.

-# Kubernetes: An overview
+# Kubernetes and containers: an overview

-Let's talk about Kubernetes before we build an application on it.
+Let's talk about Kubernetes orchestration for containers before we build an application on it.
 We need to understand the following facts about it:

 * What is Kubernetes, exactly?
 * How was Kubernetes created?